 The European Union Emissions Trading System is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.

 The EU ETS works on a cap-and-trade principle.
 A cap is set on the total amount of certain greenhouse gases that can be emitted in the system.
 The cap is reduced over time so that total emissions fall.
 Within the cap, installations buy or receive emissions, which they can trade with one another as needed.

 An EU allowance, or an EUA, is a permit to emit 1 tonne of carbon dioxide or its equivalent (CO2e).
 The European Energy Exchange (EEX) lists the EUA spot market price.

-Some final decisions on design, starting date and responsibilities under the scheme are still pending.
-However, regardless of the outcome of the trilogue negotiations the added carbon cost will eventually be included in the freight rate.
+The added carbon cost from the inclusion of shipping in the EU ETS will eventually be included in the freight rate.
 Some shipowners warn that the cost of complience with the EU ETS will be included in the freight rate from 2023.

 Charterers could choose to wait and see what happens and then accept the added cost, or they could be proactive and harvest the possibilities that lie within factoring carbon into your commercial decisions.

 Want to know more about making shipping emissions your competitive advantage?
 Read our article Charterers can kickstart the commercial decarbonisation of shipping.